 Seth Putnam of Anal Cunt does backing vocals (screams) on a few tracks on The Great Southern Trendkill.

 Also, Dimebag played on several songs on the last three Anthrax albums before his death (Phil also guested on Killing Box).
 This led many fans to call their collaboration "Panthrax."

 Darker and Edgier: The change on the style of the band.
 Initially they were a Hair Metal band that was heavily influenced by bands like Van Halen, KISS, and Judas Priest.
 But in 1986 Metallica released the album Master of Puppets and Slayer released Reign in Blood; these groundbreaking thrash metal albums inspired Dimebag, Vinnie, and Rex to move the band in a darker and heavier direction.
 Original lead singer Terry Glaze did not agree with the change in style and left Pantera.
 Phil Anselmo was hired as Glaze's replacement, and the rest is history.

 Then they managed to do it again, this time with the whole album of "The Great Southern Trendkill".

-Day In The Life: The Pantera home videos are a compilation of footage (mostly taken by Dimebag with a handheld camcorder) of Pantera while they're out on tour and performing other official functions.
+Day In The Life: The Pantera home videos are a compilation of footage (mostly taken by Dimebag and his assistant Bobby with a handheld camcorder) of Pantera while they're out on tour and performing other official functions.
 It provides a candid behind-the-scenes view of what the Cowboys from Hell are like when they're not onstage.
 Pretty much everyone who has watched the videos agrees on this: those guys would have been fun to party with.

 Dead Artists Are Better: Though he was extremely well-respected in the metal community, nobody in the general media acknowledged Dimebag as an awesome guitarist until his death.